-Prospective Study abroad students can either apply directly or through a registered RMIT representative in your region.
+Prospective Study abroad and GAP year students can either apply directly or through a registered RMIT representative in your region.

 These representatives are knowledgeable about the University and the Australian Education system, and will be able to verify all documentation that you will need to provide.
 Some representatives also provide a range of services including visa application.

 Check that you qualify for the program's entry requirements.

 As part of your application, you will need to select courses for the program.
 To assist you in this process, refer to the How to search for courses page.
 The website will provide information in regards to portfolio, restriction on courses.

 GAP year students are required to select only from our undergraduate “recommended” courses from the schools of accounting; business; IT and logistics; economics, finance and marketing; management; engineering; global, urban and social studies; health and biomedical sciences; property, construction and project management; science.

 Please note that all courses are subject to availability, capacity and eligibility.